kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

 Since the new field is optional, there's no need for an API version bump.

+The existing LogPipeline reconciler differs significantly from the MetricPipeline and TracePipeline reconcilers.
+Refactoring it would require substantial time and effort.
+However, given that we will need to support both OTel and Fluent Bit-based LogPipelines for the foreseeable future, the most practical solution is to separate the Fluent Bit and OTel reconcilers in the codebase.

+To prevent exposing incomplete features to end users, we can introduce the new v1alpha1 LogPipeline Go struct but manually exclude it from the CRD, limiting it to the development variant only.

 ## Consequences

 Kyma users will have the flexibility to choose between Fluent Bit and OTel Collector-based outputs, enabling a gradual transition.